magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     XXX: what is a good default?
 Dilation doesn't give guidance either...

-When sending a `DirectoryOffer` each individual file is preceded by a `FileOffer` message.
+When sending a `DirectoryOffer` each individual file is preceded by a `FileOffer` message and ends with a `FileAcknowledge` message.
 However the rules about "wait for reply" no longer exist; that is, all file data MUST be immediately sent (the `FileOffer`s serve as a header).

 See examples down below, after "Discussion".